aschearer/image-powertools/ReadMe.md

 Questions, Bug Reports or Feature Requests?
 ---
 Do you have feature requests, questions or would you like to report a bug?
-Please post them on the [issue list][4] and follow [these guidelines][3].
+Please post them on the [issue list][4].

 Contributing
 ---